 The Rock Golf Club & Resort | Pickens, SC

 This unique course is part of a golf and recreation resort community just a short trip from Table Rock State Park.
 Dotted by creeks, streams and waterfalls, the land where this mountain golf course now resides was once a Cherokee Indian Village.
-The Bear Valley Golf Club resort area even includes Gauley Falls — site of the Upstate’s famous Sliding Rock, a natural rock waterslide that attracts outdoor adventurers of all ages.
+The Rock Golf Club & Resort area even includes Gauley Falls — site of the Upstate’s famous Sliding Rock, a natural rock waterslide that attracts outdoor adventurers of all ages.